Chatanga/codingame-hs-skeleton/README.md

 (The Game ID will surely be different)

-Since the replay is local and use your bot as is, you can easily put breakpoint to understand its behavior, inspect any variable, produce meaningful [diagrams](https://archives.haskell.org/projects.haskell.org/diagrams/) to clarify things up, etc.
+Since the replay is local and use your bot as is, you can easily put breakpoints to understand its behavior, inspect any variable, produce meaningful [diagrams](https://archives.haskell.org/projects.haskell.org/diagrams/) to clarify things up, etc.